 You have a specific editor to design the behavior of Screen Actions, that is, their action flow.
-In this editor, you can select any action available in the Tools tree to be executed in the action flow of your Screen Action.
-How?
+In this editor, you can select any tool available in the Action Flow Toolbox to be executed in the action flow of your Screen Action.

 Most of the time, you'd like your web screen or web block action to simply end and "stay" in the same screen, keeping current execution context.
 This behavior is especially useful when submitting a web form.
 When validating the inputs provided by the end-user, you want to provide visual feedback to the end-user, preserving the values he/she typed in the screen (unless they have bee explicitly changed by your logic).